 Under the “No Refusal” program, police officers may submit an electronic request for a search warrant from the scene of the traffic stop.
 The court may then transmit the electronic warrant to the officer’s dashboard computer or cell phone.
 Once the electronic warrant has been received, the law enforcement officer is legally authorized to use force to obtain a blood sample.

 It’s fairly common for counties or municipalities to set up “No Refusal” weekends or put such programs in place during holidays.
 During such times, police departments will typically have more judges available to issue warrants, and more nurses available to take blood samples.

 At the law office of Bailey & Galyen, we provide a free initial consultation to every client.
-To set up an appointment with an experienced Texas criminal defense attorney, contact us by e-mail or call our offices at one of the convenient locations listed below.
+To set up an appointment with one of our experienced attorneys, contact us by e-mail or call our offices at at (844) 402-2992.
 We will take your call 24 hours a day, seven days a week.